 - Investigate the cause of the problem – how did it happen, why did it happen, could it happen again?

 - Propose an appropriate solution that will prevent the problem happening again.
-This will often mean a change to the process.
+This will often mean a change to the process, and/or the system.

 - You need to report on what actions were actually taken.